The Establishment of EUPA

 The general objective of the Lifelong Learning Programme (LLP) is to contribute through lifelong learning the development of the Community as an advanced knowledge society, with sustainable economic development, more and better jobs and greater social cohesion, while ensuring good protection of the environment for future generations.
 In particular, it aims to foster interchange, co-operation and mobility between education and training systems within the community so that they become a world quality reference.

 The Youth in Action Programme (YiA) was the EU Programme dedicated towards the field of youth, and was a key instrument in providing young people with opportunities for non-formal and informal learning with a European dimension.
 The YiA Programme was a programme for all young people aged between 13 and 30 and youth leaders, encouraging the involvement of disadvantaged youth.
 Complimenting Youth in Action, the Agency hosted also the Euro-med Youth Platform.
 The Euro-Mediterranean Youth Platform created a network of all those involved in the youth sector in Europe and the Mediterranean.

-Erasmus+ aims at boosting skills and employability, and modernising Education, Training and Youth work.
-The seven year programme will have a budget of €14.7 billion.
+The Erasmus+ 2014-2020 period aimed at boosting skills and employability, and modernising Education, Training and Youth work.
+The seven year programme had a budget of €14.7 billion.
 The programme through its centralised and decentralised actions shall contribute to the achievement of:

 • The objectives of the Europe 2020 strategy, including the main education target;

 • The objective of the strategic framework for European cooperation in education and training including the corresponding benchmarks;

 • The sustainable development of Partner Countries in the field of higher education;